Each year, we host three research groups working within and across the following fields:

 Our primary objective is to further excellent research by providing its fellows with uninterrupted time for research.

 CAS offers a unique research infrastructure, an extensive service platform, and an inspiring, collegial atmosphere.
-As a project leader, you and the researchers you invite will receive:
+CAS offers:

 - IT and library services.

 - assistance with conference and workshop planning.

 - help with accommodations (for researchers not based in Oslo).

 - help with finding kindergartens and/or schools (for researchers bringing family members).

 There are no laboratory facilities at CAS.
 All laboratory work, fieldwork, and collection of data should be completed before the year at CAS begins.
 As a result, the work at CAS should focus on the analytical stage of the research; the processing, synthesising, theorisation, and communication of research results.

 Since the central tenet of CAS is to facilitate daily intellectual dialogue, the project leaders must be based at CAS throughout the academic year, which runs from 15 August to 30 June.
 It is also expected that fellows, while in residence at CAS, will work full-time on issues relevant to the project.

 What does the funding cover?